-\paragraph{Classification performance: }The integration of the proposed SST activation consistently improves GRU performance over the baseline across evaluation metrics as observed in Table 1.
-GRU-SST achieves a superior test accuracy of 84.3\% compared to classical GRU's 79.8\%.
-Precision increases from 78.9\% to 87.7\% with SST incorporation.
-Further, GRU-SST obtains an AUC of 0.92, substantially superior to the baseline GRU's 0.86 AUC - indicating higher discrimination between classes.
-With consistent gains in accuracy, precision, recall, and AUC, SST demonstrates concrete effectiveness in addressing GRU limitations when learning from sparse temporal data.
-The results validate SST's strengths in transforming classical recurrent models within constraints to boost predictive performance.

-\paragraph{ROC and AUC curve analysis: }The ROC curve shown in Figure 6 illustrates the performance of baseline GRU and GRU-SST models on a classification task.
+\textbf{ROC and AUC curve analysis:} The ROC curve shown in Figure \ref{fig:6} illustrates the performance of baseline GRU and GRU-SST models on a classification task.
 The red line represents the true positive rate (TPR) versus the false positive rate (FPR) at various threshold levels.
 An ideal model would have a curve that reaches towards the top left corner, indicating a high TPR and low FPR.
 The ROC analysis provides evidence on SST's efficacy with GRU-SST producing a higher AUC of 0.92 over the baseline's 0.86.
-This increased AUC value from 0.86 to 0.92 signifies a notable improvement in model performance, highlighting the potential of SST to improve the robustness and predictive accuracy of GRU networks in classification-ROC curve results.
+This increased AUC value from 0.86 to 0.92 signifies a notable improvement in model performance, highlighting the potential of SST to improve the robustness and predictive accuracy of GRU networks in classification performance as illustrated by the ROC curve.